First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 Avatar photo

 Hello!
-Welcome to tropical, sunny Ho Chi Minh City, otherwise known as Saigon before 1975!
+Welcome to the sunny metropolis of Vietnam – Ho Chi Minh City, otherwise known as Saigon before 1975!

-Our 1-2 day itinerary is here to make sure you smash all the best things to do in this monster of a city.
+Our ideal Ho Chi Minh itinerary in 2 days is here to make sure you smash all the best things to do in this monster of a city in South Vietnam.

 You’ll be tired, yet euphoric.
 You feel energized yet a bit exhausted.
 You’ll want to come back for more.
 Ho Chi Minh City is one of the most vibrant and energetic cities in Southeast Asia.